External radiotherapy uses a machine outside the body to direct radiation beams at cancer to destroy it.

 Before starting treatment, your doctor or health professional will discuss with you the possible short and long term side effects.
 Most side effects are temporary and can usually be well controlled with medicines.

 Your treatment team uses images from scans and x-rays to plan your treatment.
 You might have:

 Your treatment team carefully plans the radiotherapy to give a high dose to the cancer but sparing as much healthy tissue as possible.

 How you have external radiotherapy

-You have treatment in the radiotherapy department.
+You have treatment in the radiotherapy or proton therapy department.
 Radiotherapy machines are very big and can vary in how they look and work.

 The machine doesn't touch you and you don’t feel anything during treatment.
 But you may get some discomfort or pain later on from the side effects.

 For the radiotherapy to work as well as possible, it is important that the radiotherapy field covers the whole cancer, plus a border around it.
 Doctors try to give as low a dose as possible to the surrounding healthy tissue to reduce the risk of side effects.

 The full dose of radiation is usually divided into a number of smaller doses called fractions.
 This allows healthy cells to recover between treatments.
 You have the fractions as a series of treatment sessions that make up your radiotherapy course.
 You might have a course of treatment over several weeks, but this varies.